Trump To Congress: Bipartisan Immigration Reform Will Strengthen Economy

 Trump also promised to implement a merit-based immigration policy during his first term.
 Citing countries like Canada and Australia, Trump believes this policy will help immigrants find work and be able to support their families with better paying jobs.

-“The current, outdated system depresses wages for our poorest workers, and puts great pressure on taxpayers.”
-Trump said.
+“The current, outdated system depresses wages for our poorest workers, and puts great pressure on taxpayers,” Trump said.

 “I believe that real and positive immigration reform is possible, as long as we focus on the following goals: to improve jobs and wages for Americans, to strengthen our nation’s security, and to restore respect for our laws.”